rackerlabs/rackspace-how-to/content/cloud-databases/cloud-database-instance-parameters.md

 ### Accessibility

-For enhanced security, database instances are directly accessible on the internal Rackspace Network and by using a Cloud resource within the same regional data center.
+For enhanced security, database instances are directly accessible on the internal Rackspace network and by using a cloud resource within the same regional data center.
 For example, a database instance in Dallas-Fort Worth (DFW) can only be accessed by a cloud server in DFW.
 For more information, see [Public and private access for Cloud
 Databases](/how-to/public-and-private-access-for-cloud-databases)
 and [Connect to a Cloud Databases